NDevTK/infra/go/src/infra/rts/cmd/rts-suite-analysis/README.md

 while the collection time can be very long) but are reuseable for testing different builder/test suite combinations and only the last step needs to be repeated for different tests.

+To avoid having to fetch all the durations and rejections for a long period of time the flag -append can be added to the command.
+This will add the new records from this run to any existing data in the out dir.
+Caution needs to be taken to make sure that a day is not fetched twice.
+These rejections can be found in the output directory.
+To remove old data from the records you can directly remove the .jsonl.gz files with the "from" and "to" prepended to the file.

 After a builder has a specific test suite removed it invalidates the rejection and duration data since there could have been overlapping coverage of tests.
 To